projg2/nattka/README.rst

 list field filled in.
 The results of sanity check are reported via flag and comment on the bug.

-Package list names one package per line (using CPV form), optionally followed by one or more keywords.
+Package list names one package per line (using CPV or package dependency specification form), optionally followed by one or more keywords.

+For stabilization requests, exact package versions must be specified.
+For keywording requests, generic specifications can be used instead.
+If they match multiple versions, the program will determine the newest suitable version.

 Tilde before keywords is optional and does not influence the behavior — stable or testing keywords are used depending on component used.
 If keywords are listed for all packages, the bug can be checked even before arch teams are CC-ed.

 Once arch teams are CC-ed, effective keywords are determined as the intersection of specified keywords and CC-ed arches.
 Packages